Watts-College/crj-507-spring-2024/schedule.md

 ## Introduce Yourself to the Class

 We will be using a discussion board called **YellowDig** for this course.
-Introduce yourself to the class:
+For your first discussion post, I would like you to introduce yourself to the class by telling us:

 1. A little about yourself
 2. Your previous experience with data and analytics